Live in Asia

 Is Thailand a Good Place to Live?

 Short answer: yes.
-For a lot of guys, it's one of the best moves you'll ever make.
+For a lot of guys, it's one of the best moves you'll ever make and the most popular destination in Southeast Asia for a reason.
 Long answer: it's not a brochure.
-Thailand is cheap, the food is incredible, the beaches are real, and the people are some of the chillest you'll ever meet.
-My buddy Kai flies into Thailand almost every single month because the flights are cheap, the overhead is low, and half his expat friends already live there.
+The cost of living is low, the food is incredible, the beaches are real, the tropical climate is what it promises, and Thai people are some of the chillest you'll ever meet.
+Friends of mine fly in and out of Thailand constantly, because the flights are cheap, the overhead is low, and the people they want to see already live here.

 But it's not magic.
 The only people I've ever had a problem with out here are other foreigners who showed up with bad energy.
-The locals will treat you well as long as you treat them well and you're not out here being a clown.
+Respect the local customs and Thai culture, treat people well, don't be out here being a clown, and you'll be treated well right back.
 And there's one rule that runs the whole country: as long as you bring in the cash, you're good.
 If you show up broke with no income, Thailand will chew you up like anywhere else.

 How Much Money Do You Need to Move to Thailand?